 Academic Dishonesty Policy and Complaint Procedure

-Academic Dishonesty: behavior/actions including, but not limited to, cheating, plagiarism, multiple submissions, misrepresentation of academic records, facilitation of academic dishonesty, unfair advantage, violation of known safety requirements and ethical misconduct.
+- Academic Dishonesty: deceptive behavior or actions with regard to data, records, submitted works, exams, or other materials related to participation in a course or other academic exercise; these actions includes, but are not limited to, cheating, plagiarism, multiple submissions, misrepresentation of academic records, falsification of any course related documents, facilitation of academic dishonesty by others, unfair advantage, violation of known safety requirements and ethical misconduct.

-Plagiarism - using the idea, data, or language of another without specific or proper acknowledgement.
-See College’s full definition of plagiarism.
+- Plagiarism: using the idea, data, or language of another without specific or proper acknowledgment.
+See the College’s full definition of plagiarism.

-Multiple submission - submitting (or attempting to submit), without prior permission, any work previously submitted to fulfill another academic requirement (e.g., paper or project submitted for anther course).
+- Multiple submission: submitting (or attempting to submit), without prior permission of the current faculty member, any work previously submitted to fulfill another academic requirement (e.g., paper or project submitted for another course).

-Unfair Advantage - attempting to gain unauthorized advantage over fellow students (e.g., acquiring unauthorized access to exam materials, preventing or interfering with another student's efforts, lying about a need for a due date extension, continuing to write when time for a test has expired, destroying or keeping library materials, or behaving in any manner that jeopardizes the health/welfare of others in order to unfairly acquire time or access to materials or equipment)
+- Unfair advantage: attempting to gain unauthorized advantage over fellow students (e.g., unauthorized access to exam materials, preventing or interfering with another student's efforts, lying about a need for a due date extension, continuing to write when time for a test has expired, destroying or keeping library materials beyond the allotted time period or permanently, etc.)

 Upon admission to Penn College, students make the unqualified commitment to responsible, ethical academic conduct.
 Academic dishonesty, as defined above, is contrary to the mission of the College and to the best interest of its members.
 Therefore, students are expected to represent themselves, their work, and the work of others with honesty and integrity.

-Charges of academic dishonesty will be taken seriously.
+Charges of academic dishonesty will be take seriously.
 Students found guilty of academic dishonesty will be subject to action and penalties as the circumstances justify, including suspension or expulsion from the College.

-Any staff or faculty member who believes a student is guilty of academic dishonesty is to follow the complaint procedure as presented below.
+Any staff of faculty member who believes a student is guilty of academic dishonesty is to follow the complaint procedure as presented below.